Big polynomial rings with imperfect coefficient fields: Introduction

 The generic version of Stillman's conjecture for $Z$ involves the ring $\bR^{\flat}$ where $\bk$ is the function field of $Z$.
 In positive characteristic, this field is typically not semi-perfect: for example, when $Z$ is the entire space $X$, the field $\bk$ is a rational function field in infinitely many indeterminates.
 Since our previous polynomiality result did not hold in this setting, our proof had some extra steps: we passed to the algebraic closure of $\bk$ (which is perfect), carried out our argument using the polynomiality of $\bR^{\flat}$ there, and then descended.
 Theorem~\ref{mainthm} is partially motivated by the desire to eliminate this complication.
 We are only partially successful: we show that $\bR^{\flat}$ is polynomial in some situations (such as when $Z=X$), but not all the ones used in our geometric proof of Stillman's conjecture.

-We believe that the general strategy we used in our geometric approach to Stillman's conjecture could be useful in other situations, so it is worthwhile to try to simplify the details.
+Nevertheless, as we believe that the general strategy we used in our geometric approach to Stillman's conjecture could be useful in other situations, it is worthwhile to try to simplify the details.
 Theorem~\ref{mainthm} (and its generalizations) are a significant step in this direction.